The 2023 UQ flu vaccination program is closed now.

 How to book

-You can check your Medicare details on the MyGov website.
-If you don't have a Medicare card, you can still book, providing you have an Individual Health Identifier number (IHI).
-Additional information on getting an IHI is available on the Services Australia website.
+You can check your Medicare details on the MyGov website, or by calling Medicare on 132 011.
+If you are not eligible for a Medicare card, you can still book, but you will need an Individual Health Identifier to get a record of your flu vaccination.

 Book your appointment